FreeProving/free-compiler/CONTRIBUTING.md

   git config --global core.autocrlf true
   ```

+ - **Wrap lines after 80 characters**

+  Long lines of text and source code are difficult to scan for the human eye and thus should be avoided.
+  In case of [Markdown](#markdown-styleguide) documents, we do not have to deal with this problem since text can usually be soft wrapped without changing its meaning.
+  In case of structured text such as source code, automatic line wrapping is not a good strategy for dealing with long lines.
+  Thus, long lines should be hard wrapped such that structure, indentation and alignment are preserved with respect to syntax and semantics of the source code.
+  The goal is to enhance readability, avoid horizontal scrolling and eliminate the need for resizing editor windows.

+  One exception to this rule are links.
+  If an URL does not fit into the current line, consider placing it on a line by itself but never insert a line break into the URL.
+  It should be easy for the URL to be copied to the clipboard or automatically recognized by software.

+  Line ending characters do not count towards the line length limit.

  - **Comment your code**

    Good comments describe *what* your code does and *why* it does so.